West Palm Beach Divorce Lawyer

 Can Separate Property Become Marital Property?

-A spouse can gift separate property to a spouse, thus turning it into marital property, but change the title on the property to include the other spouse’s name as well.
+A spouse can gift separate property to a spouse, thus turning it into marital property, by changing the title on the property to include the other spouse’s name.
 This is called a transmutation of property.
+Similarly, if jointly accessed funds are used for maintaining or improving separate properties, those properties might be treated as marital assets.

 A spouse can also commingle or mix up marital and separate property by doing one of the following acts: